Theoretical guarantees for the advantage of GNNs over NNs in generalizing bandlimited functions on Euclidean cubes: Preliminaries

-Given a graph $G(V,E)$ with $|V|$ nodes and $|E|$ edges.
 For each node $v\in V$, let it be associated with a feature vector $X_{v}\in\mathbb{R}^{d}$.
-Let ${\bf X}$ be the matrix that holds all the feature vectors as its columns - i.e., ${\bf X} = $ (column ordering is immaterial).
-This feature matrix ${\bf X}$ would then be an input of a GNN structure, whose output is another matrix ${\bf Y}= $, where $Y_{v}$ is the output feature vector for the node $v$.
-A typical GNN structure can be mathematically written as
+Let ${\bf X}$ be the matrix that holds all the feature vectors as its columns, i.e. ${\bf X} \equiv $, or using the aforementioned predetermined node labeling,